drhops/cloverfs-example/README.md

 # CloverFS

-A really basic virtual file system written in Clojure to help me learn the language.
+A basic virtual file system, written in Clojure as an exercise to learn the language.

 ## License